 How Can Patients Prevent Inflamed Taste Buds?

 What is the best way to stop swollen taste buds?
-To prevent them in the first place!
+To prevent them in the first place with good oral hygiene!
 Below are some tips and tricks to avoid swollen taste buds on the tongue:

 - Take the heat down.
+After eating some spicy food, you may notice the feeling of some angry taste buds after eating some hot peppers, or see some taste buds popping out.
 Turn down the temperature and spice level on your food.
 If you notice your taste buds swell when you eat spicy food, try to stick to more subdued flavors to help your swollen taste bud treatment.
+Hot temperature, spicy and acidic foods with bitter tastes like citrus fruits can cause a cluster of broken taste buds.
+At it’s worst, you can end up with dead taste buds and a loss of taste.
+Fortunately a dead taste bud is quick to heal and should take days to two weeks.

 - Drink up!
 Drinking lots of water will help your body naturally flush out infection and help prevent irritated taste buds that are caused by dehydration.
 If you have trouble drinking plain water, try adding lemon, cucumber, berries, mint, basil, or other natural flavorings to keep it interesting and encourage you to down that H20!